intel/intel-extension-for-tensorflow/docs/install/how_to_build.md

 1. You want to get the latest feature in development branch.

-2. You want to develop feature or contribute on Intel® Extension for TensorFlow*.
+2. You want to develop a feature or contribute to Intel® Extension for TensorFlow*.

 3. Verify your code update.